MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-uninstall.md

 # Uninstall Machine Learning Server for Hadoop

-This article explains how to uninstall Machine Learning Server 9.2.1 running in a Hadoop cluster.
+This article explains how to uninstall Machine Learning Server running in a Spark cluster.

 + Remove components on edge nodes
 + Remove components on data nodes